MrBuddyCasino/ESP32_MP3_Decoder/README.md

 ## Running without the I2S DAC

 The ESP32 has a built-in 8-Bit DAC that we can use.
-Unfortunately sound is distorted for unknown reasons, patches welcome!
 In playerconfig.h:
 1) change the "#define OUTPUT_MODE" setting to DAC_BUILT_IN
 2) uncomment DAC_BUG_WORKAROUND